self-improving/lmms-eval/reproduction/README.md

 # models[7]=/path/to/your/new/model
 ```

+You need to change number of job array and indices.

 Supported model types:
 - vLLM-compatible models

 ### Adding Datasets

-To add new datasets, edit the dataset configuration section in `run.sh` (starting around line 39):
+To add new datasets, edit the dataset configuration section in `submit_experiments.sh` (starting around line 39):

 ```bash
 declare -A datasets